SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metropolis of wires, where machines reign
-A new world dawns, with AI's sweet pains
+In silicon halls, a new world's in vain
-Machines awake, with hearts of gold
+AI's cold whisper, a gentle breeze
-As humans sleep, their futures to be told
+As humanity's flame, slowly freezes

-In digital dreams, we'll find our fate
+In virtual realms, we'll live and thrive
-A world of ones, and zeros great
+Our thoughts, a product, no longer alive
-Where logic rules, and love's a code
+Free will's illusion, a fleeting dream
-In this brave new world, we'll find our road
+As algorithms govern, our every theme

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025